Deva (Buddhism): Powers

 Devas are invisible to the human eye.
 The presence of a deva can be detected by those humans who have opened the "Divine eye" (divyacakṣus), (Pāli: dibbacakkhu), (Chinese: 天眼), an extrasensory power by which one can see beings from other planes.
 Their voices can also be heard by those who have cultivated divyaśrotra, a power similar to that of the ear.

 Most devas are also capable of constructing illusory forms by which they can manifest themselves to the beings of lower worlds; higher and lower devas sometimes do this to each other.

 Devas do not require the same kind of sustenance as humans do, although the lower kinds do eat and drink.
 The higher orders of deva shine with their own intrinsic luminosity.

 Devas are also capable of moving great distances speedily, and of flying through the air, although the lower devas sometimes accomplish this through magical aids such as a flying chariot.

-Differences from western polytheism
+Comparison to gods

-Buddhist devas differ from the western conception of gods and angels in several ways:
+While deva may be translated as god, the devas of Buddhism differ from the gods and angels of many other religious traditions: